dev-Knight-fire/dev-Knight-fire/README.md

 ## 🚀 About Me

-Hi, I'm **Anh Quan Khuat** , a developer based in London, specializing in financial technology with a focus on AI-driven solutions.
+Hi, I'm **Georgian Matei** , a developer based in London, specializing in financial technology with a focus on AI-driven solutions.
 With a background in full-stack development and an MSc. in FinTech, I’m dedicated to leveraging advanced technology to create impactful solutions that address real-world challenges.
 I love learning about new technologies and enjoy finding creative ways to use what I’ve learned to make a positive difference.

 ---